cagov/caldata-mdsa-training/docs/data-transformation/dbt-core.md

-Instructions for writing a `profiles.yml` are documented [here](https://docs.getdbt.com/docs/get-started/connection-profiles), there are specific instructions for Snowflake [here](https://docs.getdbt.com/reference/warehouse-setups/snowflake-setup), and you can find examples for ODI and external users below as well.
+Instructions for writing a `profiles.yml` are documented [here](https://docs.getdbt.com/docs/get-started/connection-profiles), there are specific instructions for Snowflake [here](https://docs.getdbt.com/reference/warehouse-setups/snowflake-setup), and you can find examples below as well.

 You can verify that your `profiles.yml` is configured properly by running the following command in the project root directory (`transform`).